AlexSSD7/linsk/LINUX_DEV_ENV.md

 ```

 After that is done, you will be able to find the `linsk` binary in the same directory you ran `go build` in.

-# The next steps

-That's it.
-You can follow the further usage instructions set in TODO just like with any other OS.